 Students are encouraged to bring to the oral examination, whenever possible, any suitable graphic materials to support their discussion.
 These materials may help maintain and extend the discussion.

-Practice for the oral examination is essential and students are encouraged to participate in as many opportunities as possible to speak Spanish.
+Practise for the oral examination is essential and students are encouraged to participate in as many opportunities as possible to speak Spanish.
 It is also important to remember that there are many different and distinctive Spanish accents and it is most advisable for schools to try to expose students to these different styles of speech.

 Section 1: Conversation